Regridding Uncertainty for Statistical Downscaling of Solar Radiation: Conclusion

 \section{Conclusion}

 This study analyzes the uncertainty in regridding of spatial data from climate models, which is often the first step in multi-model climate analysis.
-Solar radiation data is regridded from its native grid, using kriging with an exponential covariance function and a loglinear transformation, to the same grid as the NRSDB.
+Solar radiation data is regridded from its native grid, using kriging with an exponential covariance function and a loglinear transformation, to the same grid as the NSRDB.
+Second, we implement a BHM to estimate linear model weights while incorporating the uncertainty associated with the regridding step.
+Finally, we compare the two and provide an additional simulation study in Appendix~\ref{sec:appendix_a1}.
 The naive regridding model coefficient estimates were found to be within range of the posterior distributions of the model coefficients in most cases.
 Seasonally, the month of August produced a mismatch between the naive regridding coefficient and the posterior distribution for the WRF RCM forced by ERA-Interim.
+In particular, we saw that resulting coefficient estimates in this month for the WRF were higher in the naive method than BHM.
+This suggests that when regridding uncertainty is taken into account, there is a smaller increase in the WRF data for unit increases in the NSRDB, or that the regridding uncertainty may result in less bias from the WRF in this particular case.

 It was found that the posterior coverage for test data for the simulated fields were similar to the naive regridding estimates for the months of August and November.
 This suggests that when taking into account the regridding uncertainty of the simulated fields and the model parameters themselves, the true value of solar radiation in this case is still likely to be covered by the 95\% credible interval.
 Therefore if the conditional mean of the regridded field were taken for ground truth, as it often is, downstream effects of regridding on modeling appear to be minimal in the case of solar radiation.
 However, the BHM had higher RMSE values than the naive regridding models in the months considered indicating that the addition of the regridding uncertainty increased prediction error for out of sample prediction.
 It is important to note that the naive regridding coefficient estimates give good predictions but are not appropriate to assess the model biases directly since model biases are dependent on regridding.